21 Tips For First-Time Thru-Hikers

 19. Positive Mental Attitude – The Key To Success

 Having a positive mental attitude is probably the most important trait for completing a thru-hike.
 Knowing how to smile when the chips are down is an essential trail skill.
-Unwavering commitment, mental toughness, and downright stubbornness don’t hurt either.
+Unwavering commitment, mental toughness, and downright (safety-conscious) stubbornness don’t hurt either.
 And it’s always important to remember, you could be sitting in a cubicle pounding on a keyboard instead.

 Photo credit: Dave Collins (CleverHiker.com)